 - Send documentation of the site administrator's or principal's permission to use the survey to your ACT for Youth evaluation contact.
 This can be as simple as a forwarded email exchange.
 This is required.

-- If desired by the site, send the parent information/opt-out form home prior to survey administration.
+- If desired by the site, send the parent information/opt-out form (English; Spanish) home prior to survey administration.
 If a signed form is returned, be sure the youth participant returning the form does NOT complete surveys.
 Note: a youth participant without permission to complete surveys may still participate in EBP programming, if permission was granted.

 For cycles WITHIN New York City public schools: